yeskwonny/yesolkwon/README.md

 This portfolio website is built with HTML,CSS and JavaScript.
 There are About me, Projects and Contact pages with extra link to LinkedIn and Github.

-      ​

 ### Technical

-The portfolio website is responsive design for different devices including mobile.
-It is deployed on GitHub pages.
+The website is designed to be responsive, ensuring a seamless experience across various devices, including desktops, tablets, and mobile phones.
+It is hosted and deployed on GitHub Pages, providing an accessible for showcasing my work.

 ### Bonus (optional)
-hamburger menu for the mobile screen size. hover effect for the link for user friendly experience.

-- [ ] Different styles for active, hover and focus states.
-- [ ] Include JavaScript to add some dynamic elements to your site.
-(Extra tricky!)
+The menu automatically adapts to different screen sizes, appearing as a traditional horizontal navigation bar on larger screens and as a hamburger icon on mobile devices.
+For an enhanced user-friendly experience, a hover effect is applied to the navigation links.
+When the user hovers over a link, it changes appearance (e.g., changes color, underlines) to indicate interactivity, improving accessibility and usability.
 ​

 ### Screenshots